zbipel/Billionaires-Analysis/README.md

 - The average net worth of a billionaire stands at $4.626 billion.

 - The age range of billionaires is extensive, with the oldest being 101 years old and the youngest just 18.
+The average age among them is 65.

 - There are 18 industries associated with billionaire business interests, with dominant sectors including Finance & Investments, Manufacturing, Technology, Fashion & Retail, Food & Beverage, Healthcare, and Real Estate.